 Refer to the section 'SEAL REPLACEMENT' for packing box assembly.
 Before installing the packing boxes into the crosshead guide, inspect the piston rods for scoring or roughness.
 Remove any burrs or sharp edges.
-Lubricate the piston rods and packing box O-rings with light oil.
-The packing installation tool (Blackmer Part No. 795040) must be used to avoid damaging the packing when starting it over the rod.
+Lubricate the piston rods, packing and packing box O-rings with light oil.
+The packing installation tool (Blackmer Part No. 795040) MUST be used to avoid damaging the packing when starting it over the rod.

 - a.
 Place the packing installation tool over the end of the piston rod. - b.
 Install the O-ring on the lower packing box then slide it onto the piston rod and down into the crosshead guide. - c.
 Install the packing box retainer ring, with new nylon locking inserts, and tighten. - d.
-Slide the oil deflector ring down over the piston rod. - e.
 Place the two O-rings on the upper packing box, then slide the box over the piston rod until the upper packing box assembly rests on top of the crosshead guide.